 VASTA is the only organization that publishes a journal for voice and speech professionals in the performing arts, and the VSR is the first journal of its kind.
 It features writing about cutting-edge theory and practice in the many aspects of voice and speech work.
 The VSR is the only scholarly journal that exclusively publishes work about voice and speech training for stage, film, TV and radio.

 The VSR is published tri-annually.
 We publish research-based articles, essays based on practical, real-world experience (known as "forum" pieces) and reviews.
 Issues are published online first, and current members recieve a bound hard copy of the year's issues before the year's end.
 The VSR accepts article submissions on a rolling basis.

-The VSR is now accepting submissions for the upcoming 2016 issue.
+The VSR is now accepting submissions for 2017 issues.

 VSR MISSION AND GOALS